As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Light Exposure & Stillness

-Although the wine bottle does help, you still need to take precautions storing your wine.
+Although the wine bottle does help, you still need to take precautions to store your wine.
 It is best to keep your wine bottles in a dark location, preferably on their side, away from direct light sources.

 Micro-vibrations can stir up the sediment in wine and lead to premature aging or fowling of the wine.
 This is why I recommend against long-term wine storage in a kitchen refrigerator.